Matheussoranco/Qiskit-Dijkstra/README.md

 Mathematical Considerations

 Superposition States:
     For nn nodes, the initial state would be ∣ψ⟩=1n∑i=0n−1∣i⟩∣ψ⟩=n

 ​1​∑i=0n−1​∣i⟩, where each node is represented by a quantum state.

 Weights as Rotation:

-    We use rotations Ry(θ)Ry​(θ), where θ=2π⋅normalized weightθ=2π⋅normalized weight, to represent edge weights.
+ I used rotations Ry(θ)Ry​(θ), where θ=2π⋅normalized weightθ=2π⋅normalized weight, to represent edge weights.

 Search for the Minimum:

-    After measurement, we analyze the results to find the state with the lowest weight, interpreted as the shortest path.
+    After measurement, the code analyzed the results to find the state with the lowest weight, interpreted as the shortest path.